-- Sofa beds and folding beds: flexible, compact bed options that work well in a guest bedroom, or where a bed won't be used everyday.
+- Sofa beds and folding beds Flexible, compact beds that work well in a guest bedroom, or where a bed won't be used every day.

-- Bunk beds: two beds in one for brothers and sisters in a shared bedroom - and lots of play fun for kids, too.
+- Bunk beds Two beds in one for siblings in a shared bedroom - and lots of play fun for kids, too.